rmcanany/SolidEdgeStorekeeper/Readme.md

 Variable names are something else to consider.
 To minimize confusion in creating and maintaining the companion spreadsheets, see if you can reuse names that have been previously established.
 You can check the supplied templates or spreadsheets to see what may apply to your parts.

+I don't know where to mention this, so I'll do it here.
+Some standard parts require a drawing.
+That is supported as an option.
+Simply create a drawing with the same name as the template.
+If the program finds such a drawing, and the option is enabled, it copies it to the library, renames it and updates the links.
+Enable the option `Include drawing of part if present` on the **Tree Search Options** page.

 ## CUSTOMIZATION